My Four Year Direct Sales Anniversary and what I have learned.

 - I would not do anything differently, and I would do it all over again in a heartbeat.

 I have found my “home”.
 Network Markets, Multi-level Marketing, Direct Sales, Party Plan – whatever you want to call it, I am home.
 And I know that I am with the BEST company out there.
-It has a mix of products and services (no more one hit wonder products for me).
-It has a comprehensive and varied compensation plan, and it is publicly traded – so I can see that the company is stable.
+It has a mix of products (no more one hit wonder products for me).
+It has a comprehensive and varied compensation plan, – so I can see that the company is stable.
 So it is diverse, stable, and scalable – sounds like a darn good investment in my books.
 It has an amazingly caring management team, almost ALL have been in the field, so they get what we do every day.
 Is it perfect, nope – but that is ok, I am not perfect either.